-- The daytime running lights turn off. - 2 AUTO The headlights, side marker, parking, tail, plate, daylicense time running lights instruments and panel lights turn on and off automatically.
-(When the engine switch is in the ON position) - The side marker, parking, tail, license plate, daytime running lights and instrument panel lights turn on. - The headlights and all lights listed above (except daytime running lights) turn on.
+- The daytime running lights turn off. - The headlights, side marker, parking, tail, license plate, daytime running lights (→P. 191) and instruments panel lights turn on and off automatically.
+(When the engine switch is in the ON position) - The side marker, parking, tail, license plate, daytime running lights (→P. 191) and instrument panel lights turn on. - The headlights and all lights listed above (except daytime running lights) turn on.